dockware/docs/contribute/intro.md

 Shopware is Open Source!
 And that means you can actively **support the community** and improve the platform for everyone around the world.

-Still, sometimes it's a bit hard to setup everything and prepare your Pull Request on Github.
+Still, sometimes it's a bit hard to set up everything and prepare your Pull Request on GitHub.

-Thats why dockware **\#contribute** exists.
+That's why dockware **\#contribute** exists.

 It should help you to get the latest version of Shopware up and running in a minimum amount of time.